A-Hebbes/book_store2/README.md

 - Customer reviews and ratings for books
 - Wishlist functionality for registered users
-- Integration with a blog for book reviews and literary discussions
+- Advanced search filters (e.g., user rating, publication date)
-- Advanced search filters (e.g., by genre, publication date)
+- Enhanced form validation:
-- Newsletter subscription for updates on new releases and promotions
+  - Restrict phone number and postal code fields to accept only appropriate formats

-## Tools & Technologies Used
+  - Ensure book prices can only be set as positive numbers

 ## Tools & Technologies Used